Back of house drug checking

 - The surrender bins will be accessed at different times by the onsite lab and analysis will be conducted through the application of FT-IR technology.

-- If substances of concern are identified as soon as possible, this will be communicated at the event and through our social media channels @drugsdotie.
+If substances of concern are identified as soon as possible, this will be communicated at the event on screens, apps, through our harm reduction workers and through our social media channels @drugsdotie.

 How will I know if an event has 'back of house' drug checking